 - Perform regular checks & maintenance.

-You can read more about MEWP health and safety with the HSE mobile elevating work platforms guidance page.
+You can read more about MEWP health and safety at HSE mobile elevating work platforms guidance.

 Electric scissor lifts are ideal for indoor applications.
-They are more lightweight than their diesel counterparts, so they are easier to handle, making them suitable for more confined spaces.
-Electric scissor lifts are battery powered, so they need recharging and do not need to be refuelled, and they do not produce any emissions.
+They are more lightweight than their diesel counterparts.
+Their weight makes them easier to handle and suitable for more confined spaces.
+Electric scissor lifts are battery-powered.
+They need recharging, but you do not need to refuel them, and they do not produce any emissions.
 They are quiet, so you can operate them in populated areas without disrupting any day to day activities.

 Electric scissor lifts can also be very compact.
-We have manual units, designed to be pushed into position by a single user, such as the 3m Pop Up Pro 10 IQ.
-These access platforms have a small footprint, ideal for confined rooms and busy environments, plus they fit through corridors, single doorways, and personnel lifts.
-They also comply with the safety requirements of the Machinery Directive 2006/42/EC taking guidance from the European Standard BS EN280:2001 and A2:2009 Mobile Elevating Work Platforms.
+We have manual units designed so you can push them into position by a single user, such as the 3m Pop Up Pro 10 IQ.
+These access platforms have a small footprint, ideal for confined rooms and busy environments.
+They fit through corridors, single doorways, and personnel lifts.
+They also meet the safety requirements of the Machinery Directive 2006/42/EC taking guidance from the European Standard BS EN280:2001 and A2:2009 Mobile Elevating Work Platforms.
 Push around electric scissor lifts are ideal for building sites, shopfitting, building management, warehousing, and more.

-We also have a range of driven electric scissor lifts available that can be moved around a site quickly with a joystick control.
-Powered scissor lifts are ideal for large scale indoor environments, like warehouses, factories, and hangars.
+We also have a range of driven electric scissor lifts available that you can move around a site with joystick control.
+Powered scissor lifts are ideal for large indoor environments, like warehouses, factories, and hangars.

-Diesel scissor lifts are designed for external use.
-As the fumes produced by the engine can be harmful, these scissor lifts are not suitable for use indoors or in enclosed spaces.
+Diesel scissor lifts are for external use.
+As the fumes produced by the engine can be harmful, they are not suitable for use indoors or in enclosed spaces.
 The diesel engine provides more power, so these scissor lifts are better equipped for travelling across roads and uneven surfaces.
-We also have rough terrain scissor lifts available, with more robust tyres and better positive traction and gradeability - ideal for construction sites.
+We also have rough terrain scissor lifts available.
+They have more robust tyres and better positive traction and gradeability - ideal for construction sites.